 As a parent, there’s nothing worse than seeing your child hurting.
-Falling and scraping a knee is one thing, but when kids have an anxiety disorder, seemingly simple tasks can turn into an emotional and mental chore.
-While therapy and medication can be effective, there are some alternative treatments for anxiety in children.
+Falling and scraping a knee is one thing, but when kids struggle with anxiety, seemingly simple tasks can turn into an emotional and mental chore.
+While therapy and medication can be effective, there are some alternative options for anxiety in children.

 Grounding is a term used to describe the process of bringing yourself back into the physical body, rather than letting thoughts run out of control.
 One grounding technique is called the 5-4-3-2-1 exercise and it’s used frequently by people with anxiety.

 Walk your child through the process of listing 5 things they see in the room.
 Then, have them list 4 things they can feel.
 Next, list 3 things they can hear, and 2 things they can smell.
 Finish by having your child say 1 positive thing about themselves.
 Take as long as your child needs and repeat as many times as necessary.

 It can be easy to overlook the struggles your child’s facing when everyday life might be full of anxiety triggers.
 But it’s important to acknowledge when your child does something difficult, which required a bit of extra bravery.
 The powers of praise should not be underestimated when it comes to making your child feel more secure.

 It could mean something seemingly small to you, like raising a hand in class.
 Acknowledgment can mean something different for each child.
 Maybe your little one likes cheers and claps, or maybe they prefer a gold star on the fridge.
 Either way, an acknowledgement will help build confidence.

 Having your child involved in hobbies they don’t like could create feelings of inadequacy.
 For example, enrolling your child in soccer could be a major source of anxiety if they excel at dance.